CAMeL-Lab/gender-rewriting/data/README.md

 The gold M<sup>2</sup> word-level annotations which we used to evaluate our systems are in [m2_edits/](m2_edits/).
 The files in `m2_edits/[v1.0|v2.0]/edits/` were created by suing the [m2_edits/create_m2_edits.sh](m2_edits/create_m2_edits.sh) script.

 ## MLM Fine-tuning:
 We used [mlm/train.txt](mlm/train.txt) and [mlm/dev.txt](mlm/dev.txt) to fine-tune CAMeLBERT MSA on the MLM task.
-The train and dev data are identical to the ones train.arin and dev.arin that are available as part of APGCv2.0.
+The train and dev data are identical to the ones train.arin (with the two corrected sentences mentioned above) and dev.arin that are available as part of APGCv2.0.